 5. Path Surfacing Details Remove organic debris from the existing path and break up top layer.
 All soft spots to be excavated back to firm ground with the to a minimum depth of 100mm and safe width of the surfaced area should be a minimum of 2 metres where possible.
-Most of the main path already has a base layer but where no firm base layer already exists lay a non-woven geotextile such as Terram 1500 or similar.
+Most of the main path already has a base layer but where no firm base layer already exists lay a water permeable non-woven geotextile to maintain separation of the base layer and sub-base.
 Supply, spread, grade and thoroughly compact a dense, tight, even base course of virgin granite 50 mm to dust, to a minimum finished depth of not less than 75mm.
 Supply, spread, grade and thoroughly compact to a dense, tight, even surface, a layer of well graded concrete dust fines 6 mm to dust as surface dressing.
 Finished, compacted depth to be not less than 25 mm.
 Base course to be completely covered.
 Path to have a final maximum 1:40 (2.5%) cross fall or minimum camber of 1:50 (2%) to allow surface water to drain either side.
 Edging/revetment may be required along part of the path's length.
 Material must be completely free from deleterious materials and any protruding objects to be removed by the contractor.
 Timing Installation will aim to be undertaken outside of wettest winter months to minimise damage to soils and tracks.